expo/expo/guides/Deploying Expo Web Apps.md

 netlify deploy
 ```

-Choose `build` as the path to deploy.
+Choose `web` as the path to deploy.

 ### Continuous delivery